Saarijärvi Museum: Art and History All Year Round

 tel.
 044 459 8413 or 044 459 8268

-The main building of the Saarijärvi Museum is open Wed–Sun 12 pm – 5 pm in the year 2025.
+The main building of the Saarijärvi Museum is open Wed–Sun 12 pm – 5 pm all year round.

 Exceptions to the Opening Hours and Holidays